 Chairlift stations have heaters to keep equipment at a functional temperature, which need to be properly monitored and controlled.
 In 2020 at Park City Mountain, we installed heater controls on all 36 of our lifts, which saves over 1.6 million kilowatt hours of electricity each year.

-Now that we know what a huge success this investment was at Park City, we’re installing heater controls at 40 lifts across two of our Colorado resorts—Vail and Beaver Creek—expected to result in huge energy savings.
+Now that we know what a huge success this investment was at Park City, we’re installing heater controls at 17 lifts at Beaver Creek, expected to result in huge energy savings.

 Buildings (LED retrofit):